 We place most of the music toward the beginning of our liturgy so that, even if your child joins our Sunday kid’s classes, they can still participate in the music.
 Also, there are art supplies available for kids to enjoy during worship if desired.

 Kids 2 and Under

 While children are always welcome in our gathering, a nursery is available for children ages 2 and under.
-Kid workers in the nursery will be loving, careful and receive a background screening.
+Our childcare workers in the nursery are loving, careful and receive a thorough background check.

 If your children are staying in the gathering, feel free to walk them around the back – or do whatever you need.
 Also, coloring supplies and Bible story pictures are available for them at the welcome table.
 And feel free to bring along a favorite toy.

-Our preschool class is especially designed for children ranging in age from those who are close to 3 to children turning 4 years old during the current school year.
-The class consists of Bible stories, crafts, sensory & free play, and a snack.
+Our preschool class is designed for children ages 3 to 4.
+This class consists of Bible stories, imaginative play, creative movement, and a snack.